drocarmo/drocarmo.github.com/_posts/2013-10-19-max-temkin-at-creativemornings.markdown

 ### Playing in public is a political act.

->"Confusion is the beginning of knowledge."
+>“Confusion is the beginning of knowledge.”
 >
 >-Socrates

 Max and his team found that during games like Humans vs Zombies, people were doing much more than just playing a chaotic game.
-Many college student players claim that these games were the highlight of that time helped them find their values.
-"Values came out that really surprised us."
+Many college students claimed that these games were the highlight of their time in college and it helped them find their values.
+“Values came out that really surprised us.”

 ### Share vision.

 Max began a [Kickstarter Office Hours](http://maxistentialist.tumblr.com/post/47207276845/kickstarter) project after being successfully funded during the Cards Against Humanity campaign.
-He stated he began doing Google Hangouts and giving advice to people simply because, "it was something I believed in.
-As a community of makers, we need to create products that are built of our values."
+He stated he began doing Google Hangouts and giving advice to people simply because, “it was something I believed in.
+As a community of makers, we need to create products that are built of our values.”

->"Sell good values."
+>“Sell good values.”

 ### Independance.
 Honesty.
 Hardwork.

-When asked what's next for Max, he replied "I'm going to continue to help people, push people into doing what they love.
-I'm trying to figure how to scale that and help more people."
+When asked what's next for Max, he replied “I'm going to continue to help people, push people into doing what they love.
+I'm trying to figure how to scale that and help more people.”

 ![Alt text]({{ base.url }}/assets/images/posts/maxtemkin2.jpg "Creative Morning's Instagram @chicago_cm")